Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The first option would be to just have the RPID as a configuration item, maybe with a default on the realm of the outer username.
 Adding a configuration option complicates the setup of the EAP method, but hopefully not too much.
 A misconfiguration of the RPID is also not that critical from a security standpoint.
-The effects of a misconfigured RPID are only a problem if the used FIDO key is also registered with a third party, in which case the third party could trick the client to connect to a bogous network.
+The effects of a misconfigured RPID are only a problem if the used FIDO key is also registered with a third party, in which case the third party could trick the client to connect to a bogus network.

 If the RPID deviates from the realm, the client could send the requested RPID using Server Name Indication.